-If you have a long-term disability policy through your employer or you have an individual policy that you purchased on your own, you may be able to receive disability benefits to replace most or part of your salary if you are unable to work.
+If you have a group long-term disability policy through your employer or you have an individual policy that you purchased on your own, you may be able to receive disability benefits to replace most or part of your salary if you are unable to work.
 Unfortunately, there is a lot of paperwork and red tape involved before you start to receive your benefits.
 Your LTD policy will outline important information like wait periods, disability definition, and the minimum number of working hours to qualify for benefits.

 The Long Term Disability Claims Process

 - The first thing you should do is contact your employer’s human resources department for your disability insurance plan’s specific procedure details.
 Do not simply make this request verbally.
 Make the request in writing.
 Your disability insurance company should send you a written procedure or application for free.

 - Make sure you note any deadlines to file the claim.

 - The insurance company may request additional information in order to make a determination on the claim.
 The insurer will advise you of any deadlines to submit the additional information.
 Remember it is your burden to prove you have a disability.
 It is not the insurance company’s burden to prove you are not disabled.
 Therefore, provide whatever documentation necessary to satisfy your “burden of proof.”

 - If you are approved, then you will start drawing your benefits.
 If you are denied, your insurance company should advise you of its decision in writing.
 If you received a denial, you have the right to appeal the decision.